Sharon L. Gaber, Ph.D., is the fifth chancellor of the University of North Carolina at Charlotte.

 - Gaber received the Career Mastered Distinguished Leadership Award in 2022 and was named by The Charlotte Business Journal as one of the Most Admired CEOs of 2021.

-- She was named to the Business North Carolina Power List for two consecutive years (2021, 2022), and in 2020 received the YWCA Northwest Ohio Milestone Award for women’s leadership.
+- She has been named to the Business North Carolina Power List for three consecutive years (2021, 2022, 2023), and in 2020 received the YWCA Northwest Ohio Milestone Award for women’s leadership.

-- She has served on multiple NCAA committees, and she is a member of the Conference USA Executive Committee.
+- She has served on multiple NCAA committees and as a member of the Conference USA Executive Committee, and on the American Athletic Conference Executive Committee.

 - Deeply engaged in community and regional activities, she is a member of the Leading on Opportunity Council, the Charlotte Executive Leadership Council, Women Executives, and the International Women’s Forum – Carolinas.